christophpernul/tennis-booking-assistant/README.md

 The repository includes the following CI/CD pipelines:
 - `pre-commit`: Executes `pre-commit` hooks on new commits
-- `docker-build-push`: Builds a Docker image from the code, tags it properly and pushes it to GCP
+- `docker-build-push`: Builds a Docker image from the code, tags it properly, pushes it to GCP and deploys it with Google Cloud Run

-## Cloud Deployment

 ### Quick Start